atlasphp/Atlas.Orm/docs/reading.md

     ->fetchRecordSet();
 ```

-!!! note
+> **Note:**
   When fetching a `manyToMany` relationship, you must explicitly specify
   both the association (through) related AND the `manyToMany` related.
   Additionally, you must specify these relationships in the correct order.

 ```php
 <?php